Skip to content

 The Market Garden: cultivating sustainability in the heart of the community.

 Based in a rented seventeenth-century building within a conservation area, The Market Garden is more than just a local greengrocer, deli, and café.
-Owned by Jonathan Bowden, this innovative business represents a unique blend of community spirit, environmental consciousness, and commercial viability.
+Owned by Jonathan and Lucy Bowden, this innovative business represents a unique blend of community spirit, environmental consciousness, and commercial viability.

 The Market Garden operates on three core principles: